The Lower Deschutes during Fall and Winter

 When talking about winter fly fishing in the Pacific Northwest there is generally one thing that comes to mind; Winter steelhead.
 While we do love our winter steelhead they are not the only fish around eating flies.
-For the angler who prefers solitude and a lack of people over all the fish in the world while surrounded, there is an alternative in January.
+For the angler who prefers solitude and a lack of people over all the fish in the world while surrounded, there is an alternative from October through January.
 Often times during peak season our favorite winter steelhead rivers become so crowded that the quiet and peace we seek is difficult to find.
 While anglers are battling for water on the west side of the cascades there is an escape to the east.
-The past several weeks I’ve put down my 7 and 8 wt spey rods in favor of my 3wts or a light switch rod.
 The lower Deschutes is in prime winter fishing condition.
 Here’s a quick 5 point break down on why you may want forego steelheading for the weekend and dust off your trout sticks.

 - Egg drift.

 - Swinging sculpin.

 For those who are unfamiliar the life cycle of stone flies they are not just active prior to emergence as adults.
 Depending on species the number of instars (molting cycles) can vary but the salmonfly will go through 9 instars in its 3 year life cycle.
 This means that every 4 months you can experience that same great nymphing with stonefly patterns just prior to their emergence into adults.
 This is a great time to find that fish you’ve been looking for.
 There are many different sizes and kinds of stoneflies and their nymph vary also.
 Many are yellowish brown.
 Some are dark brown or black.
 None are purple, yet some days a large purple fly can be the best choice for fall/winter trout.